txt/ase23/docs/syllabus.md

 - Lectures are once a week.
 Attendance is mandatory
+  - If the room has at least 90 students, there will not roll call.
+Else...
   - Each week, 25 names at radnom will be selected.
 Those students must show their student Id to the tutor before end of class.
 Else they will earn a
     "missed class" mark.
   - After two missed classes, each additional missed class marks will cost students 1 mark UNLESS the abscense is something condonned by the